Tips and tricks for Power BI map visualizations

 What is sent to Bing Maps?

 The Power BI service and Power BI Desktop send Bing the geo data it needs to create the map visualization.
-This may include the data in the Location, Latitude, and Longitude buckets and geo fields in any of the Report level, Page level, or Visual level filter buckets.
+This may include the data in the Location, Latitude, and Longitude buckets of the visual's field well.
 Exactly what is sent varies by map type.
 To learn more, see Bing Maps privacy.

 For maps (bubble, scatter, and dot plot maps), if latitude and longitude are provided, then no data is sent to Bing.
 Otherwise, any data in the Location bucket is sent to Bing.

 Filled maps require a field in the Location bucket; even if latitude and longitude are provided.
 Whatever data is in the Location, Latitude, or Longitude bucket is sent to Bing.

 In the example below, the field Vendor is being used for geo-coding, so the values in the Vendor column are sent to Bing.
 Data from the Size and Color saturation buckets is not sent to Bing.

 In this second example below, the field Territory is being used for geo-coding, so the values in the Territory column are sent to Bing.
 Data from the Legend bucket (and the Color saturation bucket when you use a Shape Map in Power BI Desktop) is not sent to Bing.

 In the dataset: tips to improve the underlying dataset